Descendant/bug_tracker/README.md

 If you want some infos about the current status feel free to check the [Project Page](https://github.com/orgs/Descendant/projects/1)

+Also suggestions are always welcome, feel free to open an issue for that too labeling the title as "Suggestion: Title suggestion"

 Have a nice time.